-Crystal Lagoons Invited to Present Its Public Access Lagoons Model at Congress Held by World Leisure Organization
+Crystal Lagoons to Present Public Access Lagoons at World Leisure Organization Congress

 Crystal Lagoons’ Regional Director for South America, Cristóbal Comandari was invited to present the revolutionary concept known as Public Access Lagoons (PALs) during the most important entertainment and leisure congress, which took place in Sao Paulo, Brazil.
 It was organized by the World Leisure Organization.